Uma A. Segal

 Dr. Segal's Vitae

 Professor Uma A. Segal's current areas of research interest and publication are immigrant and refugee concerns in global perspective.
-She serves as resident scholar on migration on the Advisory Board of the Katherine A. Kendall Institute (KAKI), an international arm of the Council on Social Work Education (CSWE), and she was recently elected to CSWE's Board of Directors for a three-year term (2012 - 2015).
+She serves as resident scholar on migration on the Advisory Board of the Katherine A. Kendall Institute (KAKI), an international arm of the Council on Social Work Education (CSWE), and she was elected to CSWE's Board of Directors for a three-year term (2012 - 2015).

-Dr. Segal has affiliate appointments at the Universidade do Minho, Gestão do Economia, Braga, Portugal and at the Universidade do Fernando do Pessoa, CENMIN (Center for Minority Studies) Porto, Portugal, and she is a visiting professor with the Graduate School of Comprehensive Human Sciences, University of Tsukuba, Japan.
+Professor Segal has affiliate appointments at the Universidade do Minho, Gestão do Economia, Braga, Portugal and at the Universidade do Fernando do Pessoa, CENMIN (Center for Minority Studies) Porto, Portugal, and she is a visiting professor with the Graduate School of Comprehensive Human Sciences, University of Tsukuba, Japan.
 In addition to the her teaching in social work, she has taught courses in human resource management and business administration at Alliance University (Bangalore, India), the National Economics University (Hanoi, Vietnam), Universidade do Minho (Braga, Portugal), Southern Illinois University Edwardsville (Edwardsville, IL), and Lindenwood University (St. Charles, MO).

 Uma Segal has participated in research projects on cross-national comparisons of migration in Athens (Greece) and Sofia (Bulgaria), and has been an invited speaker in several Asian and European countries.
-Her research has also taken her to Japan, India, Russia, and the United Kingdom.
+Her research has also taken her to Brazil, Japan, India, Russia, and the United Kingdom.
 She was Editor-in-Chief of the Journal of Immigrant & Refugee Studies from 2004 to 2012 and redirected its mission toward an international, interdisciplinary focus in exploring all aspects of human migration.